Water Density Calculator

-You probably know of the phenomenon of the the density of water changing at different temperatures, even if you've never thought about it in scientific terms; ever wondered why ice floats?
+You probably know of the phenomenon of the density of water changing at different temperatures, even if you've never thought about it in scientific terms; ever wondered why ice floats?
 This change is mainly caused by thermal expansion – where the same amount of substance occupies more and more space as the temperature increase.
 As a result, the mass stays constant, but the volume increases, causing the density to decrease.

-°C, and the values of coefficients are the following:
+where the temperature T is in °C, and the values of coefficients are the following:

-ρ₀ = 999.83311 kg/m³,
+- ρ₀ = 999.83311 kg/m³;

-- a₁ = 0.0752 kg/(m³·°C),
+- a₁ = 0.0752 kg/(m³·°C);